To discuss the importance of diversifying your skillset during your PhD, we’re collaborating with Cher Farrugia from the University of Sheffield.

 We can all agree that a PhD can be stressful and to-do lists may sometimes seem never-ending.
 However, it’s also one of the few phases in life when you are exposed to a variety of exciting training opportunities in an environment where it’s safe to have a go at different areas of interest you previously weren’t exposed to.

-Many thanks for Cher Farrugia (@FarrugiaCher) for sharing how you can be diversifying your skill set during your PhD.
+Many thanks to Cher Farrugia (@FarrugiaCher) for sharing how you can be diversifying your skill set during your PhD.
 Please comment below with your own insights.

 If you enjoyed this post, you may enjoy reading Vera’s academic writing tips to write longer and be productive or Gemma’s three reasons to undertake an internship whilst doing a PhD.